justinmeiners/srcweave/README.md

 You can migrate files from Literate with only minor changes.
 Here are the important differences:

-- In literate, any block named with a file extension becomes a file.
+- In Literate produces a file for any block title with a file extension (eg. "out.txt").
-  In srcweave, all file blocks must be prefixed with a path.
-For example `/out.txt` instead of `out.txt`.
+  In srcweave, all file blocks must be prefixed with a path (eg. `/out.txt` to create `out.txt` in the working directory).
-- formatting commands like `@add_css`, `@colorscheme` are ignored.
+- Styling commands like `@add_css`, `@colorscheme` are ignored.
-  Use the shared `.css` created by `srcweave-format-init` or a custom format script.
+  All styling is done with a separate tool instead (see "Styling" section above).
-- no support for books `@book`.
-Just pass multiple `.lit` files to the tool in the order you want.
+- No support for `@book`.
+Just pass multiple `.lit` files to `srcweave` in the order you want.
-- no support for `@change` commands.
-Use shell scripts in your build process, instead.
+- No support for `@change`.
+Adjusting `.lit` files should be done using your build process, such as with a shell script or makefile.
 - `@title` only sets the page title, it does not create a heading.
 - Prefer markdown headings `# heading 1`  and `## heading 2` instead of `@s`, etc.

 ## Acknowledgments

+We are very grateful to all our contributors:

-Thanks to [Ryan Pendleton](https://github.com/rpendleton) for designing the document formatter.
+- [Ryan Pendleton](https://github.com/rpendleton) for designing the document styler.
+- [Eric Ihli](https://github.com/eihli) for creating an [Emacs mode](https://github.com/eihli/lit-mode) and guiding new features.

 ## License